Staffordshire Police: Organisation

 Staffordshire Police operates with the same rank structure as other Home Office forces in Britain.

 Presently, the force operates with a senior leadership team consisting of a chief constable, deputy chief constable, two assistant chief constables and civilian assistant chief officer.

-Staffordshire Police has a roads policing unit (RPU) who police the roads across the county, focusing efforts elsewhere than motorways which are policed by the Central Motorway Police Group (CMPG).
+Staffordshire Police has a roads policing unit (RPU) who police the roads across the county, as of 2024 the unit is split into two teams, the Road Crime Team and Road Harm Team, the latter of which focussing on aspects such as traffic enforcement allowing the RCT to focus on a more intelligence-lead role.

-Staffordshire Police is one of two forces involved in the Central Motorway Police Group along with West Midlands Police.
-This unit provides roads policing for the motorway network in the West Midlands (mainly M5, M6 and M42).
+Staffordshire Police was one of four forces involved in the Central Motorway Police Group West Midlands Police, West Mercia Police and Warwickshire Police.
+This unit provided roads policing for the motorway network in the West Midlands (mainly M5, M6 and M42) Warwickshire Police left the alliance in 2007 followed by West Mercia in 2018 leaving just Staffordshire and West Midlands until September 2024 when CMPG was disbanded.